Group SSO RPC

 Authorization

-group(auth, { admin: { authorized, roles? } }) requires an app-owned authorization callback for admin operations.
+createAuthGroupSso(auth, { access }) requires an app-owned access policy for admin operations.

 See Authorization Patterns for how role objects and grant checks fit into this mounted group SSO pattern.

-The callback receives a normalized authorization input, including:
+The access check receives a normalized access input, including:

 • userId